bluedrack/dotfiles-old/README.md

 ## Terminal

-I use gnome-terminal with [gogh themes](https://github.com/Mayccoll/Gogh) particularly the One-dark
+I use termite with personal colors

 ## Vim